Al Jaffee: Frequent themes

 Will Forbis wrote: "This is the core of Jaffee's work: the idea that to be alive is to be constantly beleaguered by annoying idiots, poorly designed products and the unapologetic ferocity of fate.
 Competence and intelligence are not rewarded in life but punished."
-In the book Inside Mad, fellow Mad writer Desmond Devlin called Jaffee "the irreplaceable embodiment of Mad Magazine's range: smart but silly, angry but understanding, sophisticated but gross, upbeat but hopeless. ...He's uncommonly interested in figuring out how things work, and exasperated because things NEVER work."
+In the book Inside Mad, fellow Mad writer Desmond Devlin called Jaffee "the irreplaceable embodiment of Mad Magazine's range: smart but silly, angry but understanding, sophisticated but gross, upbeat but hopeless. ...
+He's uncommonly interested in figuring out how things work, and exasperated because things NEVER work."

-Jaffee has contributed to hundreds of Mad articles as either a writer or an artist and often both.
-These include his long-running "Snappy Answers to Stupid Questions", which present multiple putdowns for the same unnecessary or clueless inquiry, and several articles on inventions and gadgets, which are presented in an elaborately detailed "blueprint" style.
-Sergio Aragones says of Jaffee, "He is brilliant at many things, but especially inventions.
+Jaffee contributed to hundreds of Mad articles as either a writer or an artist and often both.
+These included his long-running "Snappy Answers to Stupid Questions", which present multiple putdowns for the same unnecessary or clueless inquiry, and several articles on inventions and gadgets, which were presented in an elaborately detailed "blueprint" style.
+Sergio Aragonés said of Jaffee, "He is brilliant at many things, but especially inventions.
 When he draws a machine for Mad, no matter how silly the idea, it always looks like it works.
-He thinks that way because he is not only an artist, but a technician as well...
+He thinks that way because he is not only an artist, but a technician as well ...
 He is the guy who can do anything."
 In a patent file for a self-extinguishing cigarette, the inventor thanked Jaffee for providing the inspiration.
 Other actual inventions that have since come to pass had appeared earlier in Jaffee articles, such as telephone redial and address books (1961), snowboarding (1965), the computer spell-checker (1967), peelable stamps, multi-blade razors (1979), and graffiti-proof building surfaces (1982).
 "I could imagine those things," Jaffee told an interviewer.
-"That was the fun part.
-But I never had the problem of trying to figure out how to manufacture them."
+"I never had the problem of trying to figure out how to manufacture them."

-During the Vietnam War, Jaffee also created the short-lived gag cartoon Hawks and Doves, in which a military officer named Major Hawks is antagonized by Private Doves, an easygoing soldier who contrives to create surreptitious peace signs in various locations on a military base.
+During the Vietnam War, Jaffee also created the short-lived gag cartoon Hawks & Doves, in which a military officer named Major Hawks is antagonized by Private Doves, an easygoing soldier who contrives to create surreptitious peace signs in various locations on a military base.
 In a 1998 issue, all the Hawks & Doves strips were republished, along with an original strip in color on the back of the issue.

 Some of Jaffee's features were expanded into stand-alone books, including a 1997 collection of Fold-Ins titled Fold This Book! and eight "Snappy Answers" paperbacks.
 Referring to the latter, Jaffee said, "I was going through a divorce when I started that.
 I got a lot of my hostility out through Snappy Answers."